appsmithorg/appsmith-docs/website/docs/reference/widgets/container.md

 # Container

-This page explains how to use container widgets to group multiple widgets.
-To group widgets, you have the option to manually drag them inside a Container widget or select the widgets and use the "Group" icon to create a Container widget.
+This page explains how to use Container widgets to group multiple widgets.
+To do so, you can either drop the widgets inside a Container widget or select the widgets and use `cmd+g` to create a Container widget.

 <VideoEmbed host="youtube" videoId="mfPGTUxr6SY" title="Using the Container Widget" caption="Using the Container Widget"/>